JavFuertes/TRUSS/README.md

 ### 2. Gaussian process characteristics & fitting

-We then fit the initiated vector (n-vectors of random areas for the 14 element and the top 5 coordinates) with the calculated n targets (values of the loss function) to a single task Gaussian process `SingleTaskGP` through the `set_train_data` function.
+We then fit the initiated n-vectors with the calculated n targets to a single task Gaussian process `SingleTaskGP` through the `set_train_data` function.
 This Gaussian process makes use by default use of a Matern kernel although this can be changed through the `covar_module` since the use of Matern kernel is of interest to us this was left unchanged.
 The Matern kernel can be expressed in the following way,

 $$
 k(\mathbf{x}, \mathbf{x'}) = \frac{\sigma_{f}^2}{\Gamma(\nu)2^{\nu-1}} \left(1 + \frac{\left\| \sqrt{2\nu}d/\ell \right\|^2}{\nu}\right)^{-\nu}K_{\nu}\left(\sqrt{2\nu}d/\ell\right)